 RefHP® (Serie 29000) | Copper

-In air conditioning and refrigeration technology, particularly in commercial and industrial refrigeration systems, environmentally friendly solutions are becoming more and more important.
-Optimum results can be obtained by an increase in efficiency and the use of ecologically safe refrigerants such as CO2 (R744), which are mainly used in the transcritical part with higher operating pressures.
-However, the use of CO2 leads to higher operating pressures potentially up to 130 bar.
+In air-conditioning and cooling technology, especially in commercial or industrial cooling systems, environmentally friendly solutions are becoming more and more important.
+Optimal results are promised above all by an increase in efficiency and the use of ecologically harmless refrigerants such as CO2 (R744), which are used primarily in the transcritical range with higher operating pressures.
+However, the use of CO2 leads to higher operating pressures of up to 130 bar in some cases - and at these pressures there is a correspondingly high risk to humans and the environment.

 Specifically designed for high pressure operations